1. Home

 Casual use

-• Does not interfere with their studies
+• does not interfere with their studies or work

-• Does not cause problems for them with the law
+• does not cause problems for them with the law

-• Does not cause money problems for them
+• does not cause money problems for them

-Disorders related to drinking, drug use or gambling
+High-risk drinking, drug use or gambling

 For some young people, drinking, using drugs or gambling becomes a major focus in their lives.
 It becomes their priority.
 Their social activities, such as parties and get-togethers with their friends, revolve around one of these habits.

-These young people experience various problems with their family, their friends, at school or at work.
-They spend a lot of their savings on alcohol, drugs or gambling.
+These young people can experience various problems with their family, their friends, at school or at work.
+They can spend a lot of their savings on alcohol, drugs or gambling.
 Over time, they may experience psychological distress associated with their alcohol or drug use or their interest in gambling.
-These activities stop being fun.
-They continue to drink, use drugs and gamble, despite the problems caused by these habits.
+These activities can stop being fun.
+They can continue to drink, use drugs and gamble, despite the problems caused by these habits.

 Help your teen make informed choices

 • Encourage them to say what they think.
-Teach them to say “no” when necessary
+Teach them to say “no” when necessary and to respect other people when they say "no"

 • Put them in a decision-making position: allow them to buy their own clothes, manage their pocket money, etc.